StefanLaunchC/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Include overview here	 /br
+Include overview here
-As a new or regular client of a law firm i want to easy access location and contact information also some	/br general information about the attorneys so that i can feel comfortable to set up an appointment and find the office.	/br
+As a new or regular client of a law firm i want to easy access location and contact information also some general information about the attorneys so that i can feel comfortable to set up an appointment and find the office.
 ### Features
-Include Features here	 /br
+Include Features here
-Location (Google Map link)	/br
+Location (Google Map link)
-Online Calendar - with set appointment function	/br Blog for subscribers	/br
+Online Calendar - with set appointment function
+Blog for subscribers
 ### Technologies
-Include Technologies here	/br
+Include Technologies here
-HTML	/br
+HTML
-CSS	/br
+CSS
-C#	/br
+C#
-SQL	/br
+SQL
-ASP.NET	/br
+ASP.NET

-### What I'll Have to Learn/br
+### What I'll Have to Learn
-Include what you will need to learn here	/br put everything together well?
+Include what you will need to learn here put everything together well?